joshcord99/tutorai/README.md

 All processing happens in your browser.
 Your API keys and data never leave your device.

+### Privacy Policy

+For detailed information about how TutorAI handles your data, please see our [Privacy Policy](privacy-policy.md).

+**Key Points:**

+- We only collect LeetCode problem content to provide tutoring
+- API keys are stored locally on your device
+- No personal information is collected or stored
+- All data processing happens in your browser
+- We do not sell, share, or monetize your data

 ## Contributing

 ### Open Source